compiler-explorer/compiler-explorer/docs/AddingATool.md

 you should add a new class that extends from `base-tool`.

 The `stdinHint` is there to show the user a hint as to what the stdin field is used for in the tool.
 To disable stdin you can use _disabled_ here.

+The `languageId` can be used to highlight the output of the tool according to a language known within CE.
+For example `cppp` will highlight c++ output.
+Leaving `languageId` empty will use the terminal-like output.

 # compilationInfo